-Look inside the headphone jack: If neither of the above worked, it could be a hardware problem with the jack itself.
-With a flashlight, peer inside of the 3.5mm headphone jack and look for any traces of water or lint that could be causing an electrical malfunction.
-You can typically use a toothpick to clean out the 3.5mm headphone jack out; I’ve done this hundreds of times myself and it works great.
+Look inside the headphone jack or Lightning port: If neither of the above worked, it could be a hardware problem with the jack or Lightning port itself.
+With a flashlight, peer inside of the 3.5mm headphone jack or Lightning port and look for any traces of water or lint that could be causing an electrical malfunction.
+You can typically use a toothpick to clean out the 3.5mm headphone jack or Lightning port out; I’ve done this hundreds of times myself and it works great.

 Restore or update iOS: If none of the above are related to your issue, then you may have a corruption in iOS itself.
 Although rare, this kind of problem may be more common for jailbreakers, as jailbreak tweaks that are installed from Cydia, good or bad, can modify system files.
 Try a DFU mode restore, or an update from DFU mode if necessary, and any corrupted iOS files will be replaced with new ones that should function properly.

-Contact Apple Support or an Apple Authorized Service Provider: If nothing has fixed your problem, you may have a defective 3.5mm headphone jack.
+Contact Apple Support or an Apple Authorized Service Provider: If nothing has fixed your problem, you may have a defective 3.5mm headphone jack or Lightning port.
 This can happen from over-use or from damage caused by incorrectly-sized headphone plugs that were built to poor tolerances.
 In this scenario, your only hope is to contact Apple for a repair or replacement, which should be free if your device is under warranty.

 Hopefully one of the steps prior to contacting Apple for assistance was able to help you get your iPhone out of being stuck in headphone mode, but if they didn’t, you have to do what you have to do to get a repair or replacement!